taytwkim/resnet18/README.md

-# ResNet18
+# ResNet-18

-Toy workload to experiment with neural networks.
+Toy training workload to experiment with neural networks.

 ## 🚀 Setup